 2. Set your page orientations (Click “File” > “Page Setup“)

-3. Use shapes to create infographic structure
+3. Use shapes to create an infographic structure

 4. Add your text and images